WTIGER001/sfcmap/README.md

 out -> selected marker group (maybe id?) how to

+-- GET DATA
 1.)
 Get Personal Map Visiblity Object
 2.)
-Remove the items that
+Get Groups
 3.)
-Get Groups
-4.)
-Create LayerGroup per Group, +1 for UNCATEGORIZED 5.)
+Create LayerGroup per Group, +1 for UNCATEGORIZED 4.)
 Get the Markers
+-- Process
+5.)
+Filter / Remove the items that are hidden
 6.)
 Add Markers to the appropriate layer groups
+7.)
+Add the filtered layer groups to the map